| Caranthir had identified forty

 guests whose innocence had not already been established.
 He reasoned

-he thoughtit would take each of the interviewers more than
+estimate, he thoughtit would take each of the interviewers

-seven hours to talk to the whole list.
-He had therefore sorted the
+more than seven hours to talk to the whole list.
+He had therefore

-names in order of priority, placing the least likely suspects at
+sorted the names in order of priority, placing the least likely

 To the very bottom went Lord Gimli's three dwarven companions.

-Since he had come to know Gimli, Caranthir had lost all mistrust
+Since he had come to know Gimli, Caranthir no longer distrusted

 killed the Mistress of the Ceremony.
 The rite means nothing

-to them, he thought, and this is an elf's crime.
+to them, he thought; this is an elf's crime.

 character who, moreover, lived in the city and could easily be